Arnica CO2-to Extract – Organic

 About The Oil

 Arnica has a long history of use as an 'infused' oil, where the flowers are soaked in, such as olive oil, for many weeks.
 This oil would then be topically applied or used to create further formulations.
 Unfortunately, this process takes a long time and the resultant chemistry of the oil varies greatly.
-Now, as a standardized CO2 extract, you can easily add Arnica to your own formulations.
+Now, as a standardized CO2 extract, you can easily add Arnica essential oils to your own formulations.

 THERAPEUTICS DESCRIBED BY AROMATHERAPY SPECIALISTS